Getting started

 pip install kalavai-client

 Kalavai is free to use, no caps, for both commercial and non-commercial purposes.
 All you need to get started is one or more computers that can see each other (i.e. within the same network), and you are good to go.
-If you are interested in join computers in different locations / networks, contact us or book a demo with the founders.
+For over-the-internet pools, see our managed pools.

 $ kalavai gui start

 Loading GUI, may take a few minutes.
-It will be available at http://localhost:3000
+It will be available at cli.py:258

 2. Add worker nodes